SlimeVR/SlimeVR-Docs-Site/components_breakdown.md

 The MPUs are much easier to purchase and does not suffer from availability issues, but unfortunately will drift more over time than the BNO tracker.
 It is still a very good choice if you're on a budget and want some kind of full body tracking.
 These are about $1 each ([aliexpress](https://www.aliexpress.com/wholesale?SearchText=MPU6050)) and also can be found on amazon for faster shipping.

 ### Batteries
-There are a bunch of options for batteries, but the most commonly used is a 3.7v Li-ion Polymer battery in the 804040 formfactor.
+There are a bunch of options for batteries, but the most commonly used is a 3.7v Li-ion Polymer battery in the 804040 form factor.
 You need one per each Wemos D1 Mini you're using.
-These are easily purchased at Aliexpress in both a 10 packfor $24 ([aliexpress](https://www.aliexpress.com/item/1005002559604104.html)) or a 4 pack (you will need to get one additional) [aliexpress](https://www.aliexpress.com/item/33021202630.html) ($15 total).
+These are easily purchased at Aliexpress in both a 10 pack for $24 ([aliexpress](https://www.aliexpress.com/item/1005002559604104.html)) or a 4 pack (you will need to get one additional) [aliexpress](https://www.aliexpress.com/item/33021202630.html) ($15 total).

 ### Charging board - 18650 + TP4056
 To charge the batteries above, you need to get a charge controller that will make sure the batteries are safely charged.
 These are cheap at only $0.34 each ([aliexpress](https://www.aliexpress.com/item/32649780468.html))